nkratzke/dartchat/README.md

 It is primarily used to demonstrate websockets in Dart but also to demonstrate how to dockerize a Dart server application.

-Chart can be started/deployed using
+Chart can be

-- Dart Editor (or via Dart SDK)
+- started using Dart Editor (or via Dart SDK)
-- or [Docker]
+- or deployed using [Docker]

 ## How to use it using Dart Editor